 Dr. Michael Gold has acquired new technology to give our patients another option for skin rejuvenation through a procedure known as microneedling.
 This treatment makes use of tiny needles to induce collagen production in the skin, making it healthier and younger-looking.
-We provide the following options:
+Gold Skin Care Center in Nashville provides the following options:

 What is microneedling?